mwaskom/seaborn/doc/installing.rst

 The ``pip`` installation script will attempt to download the mandatory dependencies only if they do not exist at install-time.

-Unit tests aim to keep seaborn importable and generally functional on the versions available through the stable Debian channels.
-There may be cases where some more advanced features only work with newer versions of these libraries, although these should be relatively rare.

-There are also some known bugs on older versions of matplotlib, so you should in general try to use a modern version.
-For many use cases, though, older matplotlibs will work fine.
+There are not hard minimum version requirements for the dependencies.
+Unit tests aim to keep seaborn importable and generally functional on the versions available through the stable Debian channels, which are relatively old.
+There are some known bugs when using older versions of matplotlib (generally meaning 1.3 or earlier), so you should in general try to use a modern version.
+For most use cases, though, older versions of matplotlib will work fine.

 Seaborn is also tested on the most recent versions offered through ``conda``.

 Testing
 ~~~~~~~

 To test seaborn, run ``make test`` in the root directory of the source
 distribution.
 This runs the unit test suite (which can also be exercised
 separately by running ``nosetests``).
-It also runs the code in the example
+It also runs the example code in function
-notebooks to smoke-test a broader and more realistic range of example usage.
+docstrings to smoke-test a broader and more realistic range of example usage.

 The full set of tests requires an internet connection to download the example
-datasets, but the unit tests should be able to run offline.
+datasets (if they haven't been previously cached), but the unit tests should
+be able to run offline.

 Bugs